All Episodes

 Yeah, I mean, really weird stuff, especially in the news cycle.

-And then deactivating the cells to do rage farming, and then having that be misinterpretedly spread by the Daily Mail to literally every single news organization nationwide in America, except for CBS and others, the major ones.
+It all started with the troll account basically claiming some nonsense stuff and then deactivating themselves to do rage farming and then having that be misinterpretedly spread by the Daily Mail to literally every single news organization nationwide in America except for CBS and others, the major ones.

-And just basically spread the information everywhere on the Internet.
+So actually every medium-sized publication had something to do with it and just basically spread the information everywhere on the internet.

 It was the most funniest shit ever.

-The AI aspect of this, I'll get to that in a bit, because this actually manipulates data sets as well, because some AI is being trained on, say, news reports from these various places, because people seem to think that these are reputable in some capacity or another.
+And so the AI aspect of this, I'll get to that in a bit, because this actually manipulates data sets as well because some AI is being trained on, say, news reports from these various places because people seem to think that these are reputable in some capacity or another.

-And none of them reached out to ever try and even to the remotest amount of adjustment to their articles and to their publications.
+And none of them reached out to ever try and even do the remotest amount of adjustment to their articles and to their publications.

 I'm there on X. I'm basically there, right?